This post may contain affiliate links, please see the privacy policy for details.

 - ½ Cup rolled oats

-- 1 Teaspoon cinnamon
+- 1 Teaspoon ground cinnamon

-- 6 Tablespoons salted butter softened
+- 6 Tablespoons salted butter, at room temperature

 Instructions